 Avoiding Custody Case Mistakes

 Divorce can be an emotionally challenging experience for anyone, especially when a child custody dispute is involved.
-Avoiding child custody mistakes is largely a matter of not getting caught up in your own emotional reactions.
+Avoiding child custody mistakes is essentially a matter of not getting caught up in your own emotional reactions.
 Behaviors to avoid include:

 - Focusing on your anger toward your ex rather than your child’s well-being